khbence/ParameterEstimationCOVID/plotting_scripts/README.md

   - *tr_flag* : a binary on/off switch, it determines if the contact tracing output should be processed
   - *rdata_flag*: a binary on/off switch, it determines if we want to plot the national and the deterministic data or not
   - *path*: give the name and path of the folder, where the figures should be saved
+  - *colors*: color of the time series plot for each scenario

 **Note:** each flag is expected to be a 0 or 1 value, otherwise the user will get a "You used something other than 0 or 1 for a binary flag!" message.
 In case of a 0 value a "*type of input* was not requested!" message will be displayed.
 Also the number of scenarios are limited to 8, that can be plotted each time.